If you’re wondering whether a portfolio is still worth building in the AI era, my answer is still a very loud yes.

 Plus, I like to think that portfolios are never really finished.
 You can evolve them throughout your career to match your personal growth. ✨

 My brand manager (aka my brother, Clark) once wrote about how my personal brand has evolved over time, and my portfolio has been a big part of that journey.
+It’s the same reason I’m always nudging people to build an online presence they actually own.

 Every version of my portfolio reflects whatever tech I’m interested in at the time.
 My last iteration was built with Framer because it was everywhere on my feeds.